ramcharan10/eorder/README.md

-# group_project
+# sept_group_project

-this is from group 12
+This is from Group 6 of Software Engineering: Process and Tools.